 Taking on environmental health risks, UN agencies aim to protect 'foundations for life' on Earth

 “Our health is directly related to the health of the environment we live in.
-Juntos, air, water and chemical hazards kill some 12.6 million people a year.
-This cannot and must not continue,” said Tedros Ghebreyesus, the Director-General of WHO, en un COMUNICADO DE PRENSA announcing the undertaking.
+Together, air, water and chemical hazards kill some 12.6 million people a year.
+This cannot and must not continue,” said Tedros Ghebreyesus, the Director-General of WHO, em uma comunicado de imprensa announcing the undertaking.

 “There is an urgent need for [us] to work more closely together to address the critical threats to environmental sustainability and climate – which are the foundations for life on this planet.
-This new agreement recognizes that sober reality,” added Erik Solheim, el Director Ejecutivo del PNUMA.
+This new agreement recognizes that sober reality,” added Erik Solheim, the Executive Director of UNEP.

 The new collaboration has a particular focus on the developing world as the worst impacts of environmental pollution and the related deaths occur in developing countries in Asia, Africa and Latin America.